pluginkollektiv/antispam-bee/readme.txt

 ### 2.11.7 ###
   * Tweak: Use SCRIPT_NAME instead of REQUEST_URI to check path
+  * Fix: Remove `add_reasons_to_defaults()` from general initialization for better WordPress 6.7 compatibility
+  * Maintenance: Tested up to WordPress 6.7

 ### 2.11.6 ###
   * Fix: Delete missed out option on uninstall (Thanks @okvee!)